-The ESS Beam Diagnostics and Target Division teams have proudly reported a significant achievement – they are now ready to coat the ESS Target wheel with a special luminescent material that will allow us to see where the protons hit the Target.
+The ESS Beam Diagnostics and Target Division teams recently reported a significant achievement – they are now ready to coat the ESS Target wheel with a special luminescent material that will allow us to see where the protons hit the Target.

 After years of work, the ESS Beam Diagnostics Team can proudly state that they are on track to enable ESS to actually see an image of the proton beam that travels down the ESS accelerator to hit the ESS Target.

 This comes after four years of dedicated research and development led by the ESS Accelerator Division’s Beam Diagnostics section, in collaboration with the ESS Target Division, the ESS Science Directorate’s Sample Handling & User Laboratory (SULF), the ESS Spallation Physics team, and externally, together with the University of Oslo and Sweden’s University West.

 Final tests took place at a thermal spraying company, TSE, in Malmö, overseen by University West, where the mock-up of the Target wheel was coated following the established industrial process that will be applied for coating the target wheel.
 The Beam Diagnostics team provided the necessary support to measure the amount of and secure the quality of the coating.